nvda-es/TeleNVDA/readme.md

 1. On the controlling computer, press F11 to stop controlling the remote machine.
 You should hear or read the message: "Controlling local machine."
 If you instead hear or read a message that you are controlling the remote machine, press F11 once more.
 2. Access the NVDA menu, then Tools, Remote, and press Enter on Disconnect.

+Alternatively, you can press NVDA+alt+page down to directly disconnect the session.
+This gesture can be changed from NVDA Input Gestures Dialog.
+To keep the other end safe, you may press this gesture while sending keys to disconnect the remote computer.

 ## Push clipboard
 The Push clipboard option in the remote menu allows you to push text from your clipboard. when activated, any text on the clipboard will be pushed to the other machines.

-## Configuring NVDA Remote to Work on a Secure Desktop
+## Configuring TeleNVDA to Work on a Secure Desktop

-In order for NVDA Remote to work on the secure desktop, the addon must be installed in the NVDA running on the secure desktop.
+In order for TeleNVDA to work on the secure desktop, the addon must be installed in the NVDA running on the secure desktop.

 1. From the NVDA menu, select Preferences, then General Settings.
 2. Tab to the Use Currently Saved Settings on the Logon and Other Secure Screens (requires administrator privileges) button, and press Enter.
 3. Answer Yes to the prompts regarding copying your settings and about copying plugins, and respond to the User Account Control prompt that may appear.
 4. When settings are copied, press Enter to dismiss the OK button.
 Tab to OK and Enter once more to exit the dialog.

-Once NVDA Remote is installed on the secure desktop, if you are currently being controlled in a remote session, you will have speech and braille access to the secure desktop when switched to.
+Once TeleNVDA is installed on the secure desktop, if you are currently being controlled in a remote session, you will have speech and braille access to the secure desktop when switched to.

 ## Clearing SSL certificate fingerprints
 If you no longer want to trust the server fingerprints you've trusted, you can clear all of the trusted fingerprints by pressing the "Delete all trusted fingerprints" button in the Options dialog.

-## Contributions
-We would like to acknowledge the following contributors, among others, who helped make the NVDA Remote project a reality.

-* Hai Nguyen Ly
-* Chris Westbrook
-* Thomas Huebner
-* John F Crosotn III
-* Darrell Shandrow
-* D Williams
-* Matthew McCubbin
-* Jason Meddaugh
-* ABDULAZIZ ALSHMASI.
-* Tyler W Kavanaugh
-* Casey Mathews
-* Babbage B.V.
-* Leonard de Ruijter
-* NV Access
-* Reef Turner

-## Change Log

-### Version 2.5

-* Fix SSL stability
-* Fix secure desktop support
-* Fix the initial focus in the Connect dialog
-* Support pausing of remote speech
-* Replace the host edit box with an edit combo allowing for history
-* Automatically remove corrupted configs

-### Version 2.4

-* Added sounds
-* Updated for NVDA 2021.1
-* Verify the SSL certificates of hosts we connect to

-### Version 2.3

-* Migrated to Python 3
-* Dropped Python 2 support
-* Update to meet changed API in NVDA 2019.3, including:

-    * Speech refactor
-    * Changes to braille displays

-### Version 2.2

-* IPv6 Support
-* Support for new NVDA 2018.3 as well as older versions
-* Support for model-specific Braille display gestures

-### Version 2.1

-* Fixed connection not saving when allowing this machine to be controlled
-* Added a script to push the clipboard with ctrl+shift+NVDA+c
-* Braille input now works in browse mode
-* Support model specific braille display gestures
-* The beeps generated by NVDA Remote no longer block NVDA

-### Version 2.0

-* Support for remote Braille
-* Support for nvdaremote:// links
-* Centered Dialogs to conform with the rest of NVDA
-* Fixed portcheck to point at a domain we control, portcheck.nvdaremote.com
-* Support automatically connecting to a control server in master mode
-* Fixed rendering error in documentation
-* Update to protocol version 2, which includes an origin field in every remote message
-* Significant code cleanup allowing easier modifications in future

-## Altering NVDA Remote
+## Altering TeleNVDA

-You may clone this repo to make alteration to NVDA Remote.
+This project is covered by the GNU General Public License, version 2 or later.
+You may clone this repo to make alteration to TeleNVDA, provided that you read, understand and respect the license terms.

 ### 3rd Party dependencies